nebrelbug/squirrelly-benchmarks/README.md

 This project provides a framework for running benchmarks against multiple templating engines under Node.js.

+_Note: I upgraded the benchmarks to use Squirrelly v8_

 # Table of Contents

 - [templating-benchmarks](#templating-benchmarks)